semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 <PlatformAddRepo />

-### Step 3: Enabling Semgrep Supply Chain scans from within Semgrep App
+### Step 3: Enabling Semgrep Supply Chain scans from Semgrep App

 To enable and run a Supply Chain (open source dependency) scan in Semgrep App: